-Why should adults only have a comfortable home office?
+Why should adults only have a comfortable home office with things like PHS living walls or office plants or comfortable chairs?
+Adults get to pick how they want to design the whole house, for example, they might decide that they like using bazaarvelvet.com to help design the inside of their house with luxury rugs.
+With this in mind, it then makes sense to let children have their own space.
 Children need office space to do their homework, class projects, or Internet research, so why not create a space that will be conducive for your child’s ideas and creativity to soar?
 Parents assume that the kids can use the same space to do their work, but that’s not necessarily so.
 Children love colors and all things child-like.
 In order to design your child’s home office, parents need to think like a kid.
 So with that in mind let’s start to put together a child’s home office.
 Oh!
 Don’t forget to allow your child to assist in pulling together their home office.

 An accent wall would be great to identify your child’s home office space.
 Choose soft, calming colors like a light sea green, light blue, a soft yellow, etc. A nice wall paper would be nice as well.

 Be creative when picking out your child’s office furniture.
 Think out-of-the-box when it comes to seating, storage, re-purposing, and more.
 Choose non-traditional knobs for your child’s desk drawers.
 Make sure your child’s book shelves are colourful.
 Don’t forget furniture placement; place your child’s desk near a power socket and near a window.
 Natural light is a plus.
 A colourful area rug can help to anchor your child’s office space.
 I’d also recommend you to take a look at furniture in fashion’s desks, as they might have a desk or other furniture suitable for your child’s office.
 If you don’t want to buy a new desk or furniture, you could Re-purpose some old furniture and make it fun and funky; remember the three R’s: Re-spray, Re-upholster, and Re-imagine!